zony-wb/bedrock/README.md

 Bedrock is a modern WordPress stack that helps you get started with the best development tools and project structure.

-Much of the philosophy behind Roots is inspired by the [Bedrock](https://roots.io/bedrock/) methodology including the [WordPress specific version](https://roots.io/twelve-factor-wordpress/).
+Much of the philosophy behind Bedrock is inspired by the [Twelve-Factor App](http://12factor.net/) methodology including the [WordPress specific version](https://roots.io/twelve-factor-wordpress/).

 ## Features